- hooch (n.)

 - mid-15c., from hoop (n.).
 The surname Hooper "maker of hoops, one who hoops casks or tubs" is attested from early 13c.
 Related: Hooped; hooping.

-- 1877, hoop la, American English, earlier houp-la, exclamation accompanying quick movement (1870), of unknown origin, perhaps borrowed from French houp-là "upsy-daisy," also a cry to dogs, horses, etc. (see whoop).
+- also hoop-la, 1877, hoop la, American English, earlier houp-la, exclamation accompanying quick movement (1870), of unknown origin, perhaps borrowed from French houp-là "upsy-daisy," also a cry to dogs, horses, etc. (see whoop).

 - hoopoe (n.)